-Druids celebrate the solstices and equinoxes as well as the four Celtic seasonal celebrations tied into the natural ebb and flow of our circular year.
+Druids celebrate the four Celtic seasonal celebrations tied into the natural ebb and flow of our circular year.
 Within these festivals, certain deities are recognized, for some, literally and for others allegorically.
-Druids may also follow the moon's cycles as well as astrological events more closely.
+Druids may also celebrate the solstice and equinoxes as well as follow the moon's cycles and astrological events more closely.

 What we have most in common is a reverence for the universe, nature, the earth, its inhabitants and its protection.
 We'd like to leave our world in a better place for our grandchildren and their grandchildren and within that believe in harming none unless necessary for survival.
 We encourage balance in the way we intermingle with that which is still "wild" on this planet and finding answers to societal problems with balance in mind.
 We aim to manifest wisdom, balance, truth, creativity and love in our lives.
 Druids are usually tolerant, open minded and passionate about individual liberty and human rights.
 Druidry values the mystery of our existence as well as science and finds deep value in entertaining both, the creative mind fluidly while also remaining passionately tethered to facts and evidence for the betterment of the world.
 We honor and respect the negative as well as the positive powers at work in our lives as there is an understanding that you can't have one without the other.